 Sure you want some support for it, but it really doesn’t need that much.
 Just play a couple of Saproling makers and you’re good to go.

 Another card that makes Saprolings is Fungal Infection.
 It looked weak at the beginning of the format, but it actually over preformed.
-It’s so cheap, yet it swings the combat in your favor – you just have to like it.
+It’s so cheap, yet it can swing the combat in your favor, if you time it correctly.

 1. Shivan Fire